aftersound/weave/docs/data-insight-delivery-solution.md

 On one hand, product experience team' focal point is products, which are usually domain/experience specific.
 If it's one product experience team to build a solution or that product experience team has a big say in the solution in case some other team does that, the created solution is often only for that specific product experience.
- - Data model early optimization gets its way into data insight, that fresh off the pipeline, sometimes even sneaks into data processing workload.
+ - Data model early optimization gets its way into data insight (that fresh off the pipeline), sometimes even sneaks into data processing workload.
  - Data loader/service interface/service implementation are often tailored only for that experience.
- - The possibility that the data insight might have a wider spectrum of use cases is not in the consideration of product experience teams.
+ - The possibility that the data insight might have a wider spectrum of use cases is not in the consideration of product experience team.
 When a new use case of the same data insight arises in different product domain, the built solution is found unfit, which is not rare to see.

 On the other hand, data team's focus is to mine data insights by applying data science and engineering techniques and operating data processing workload and pipelines, etc. Their work is often data set specific and very detail-oriented.
-Such work has too much of their attention and also shapes their way of approaching problems.
+Such work has too much of their attention and unnoticeably shapes their mindset of approaching problems.
 When it comes to build something about delivering data insight to product experience, data team also tend to create purpose-build solution for each use case.

 The problems associated purpose-built solution are